Pierre-Colin/advent-2020/README.md

 This repository details my solutions to [Advent of Code 2020](https://adventofcode.com/2020).
 Solutions are written in pure POSIX-compliant C99 as the [Suckless](http://suckless.org/) cult recommends.
-Coding style is mostly based on Suckless, but some changes were made.
+Coding style is mostly based on Suckless, but some freedoms were taken.

 Building
 --------